blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Hideous Laughter (1st)
 Casting Time: 1 action
 Range: 30 feet
-Components: V, S, M(tiny tarts and a feather that is waved in the air)
 Duration: concentration, up to 1 minute
 Choose a creature within range that you can see.
 They perceive everything as hilariously funny and fall into fits of laughter.
 The target must succeed a WIS